Pentagon says "lot of money" still to be made in arms business

 “We can’t let go of technological superiority in a tougher environment,” he said.

-Michael Strianese, chief executive of L-3 Communications Holdings Inc, said Congress was likely to avert the full brunt of the budget cuts that are due to take effect in January.
+Michael Strianese, chief executive of L-3 Communications Holdings Inc (LLL.N), said Congress was likely to avert the full brunt of the budget cuts that are due to take effect in January.

 “I think there’ll be a much smaller version that gets enacted -- orders of magnitude smaller,” he told Reuters.